Mission: To engage and empower a community of advocates to advance a safe, beautiful, prosperous, and proud Far East Dallas.

-Established in 1998 as a nonprofit 501(c3) organization, the Ferguson Road Initiative was formed by neighborhood leadership.
-They united and began proactively addressing crime issues that were the root cause of the area’s urban blight, business degeneration, retail abandonment, poor DISD school performance, substandard multi-family housing and diminishing property values.
-Today, FRI engages in law enforcement, community policing, health, education, and housing initiatives in a holistic effort to restore this Far East Dallas community through crime reduction, public safety, economic development, and quality of life programs benefiting more than 73,000 residents.
+Established in 1998 as a nonprofit 501(c)(3) organization, the Ferguson Road Initiative was formed by neighborhood leadership.
+We united and began proactively addressing crime issues that were the root cause of the area’s urban blight, business degeneration, retail abandonment, poor DISD school performance, substandard multi-family housing and diminishing property values.
+Today, FRI engages in law enforcement, community policing, health, education, and housing initiatives in a holistic effort to restore this Far East Dallas community through crime reduction, public safety, economic development, and quality of life programs benefiting more than 93,000 residents.

 Who We Serve

 The FRI service area covers 93,290 residents, 26,980 households and 2,000 unique business entities.